 As the Grand Army of the Republic Highway (U.S. Route 6) winds its way from Provincetown, Massachusetts to Santa Monica, California, it fittingly passes the 103rd Ohio Volunteer Infantry grounds on Lake Erie’s shore in Sheffield Lake, Ohio.

-Honoring those who volunteered from Lorain, Cuyahoga, and Medina counties, and originally the site of annual reunions of 103rd O.V.I. veterans who returned from the Civil War, the grounds now include cottages that are an encampment to descendants of 103rd O.V.I. volunteers.
+Honoring those who volunteered from Lorain, Cuyahoga, and Medina counties, and originally the site of annual reunions of 103rd O.V.I. veterans who returned from the Civil War, the grounds now include cottages that are home to descendants of 103rd O.V.I. volunteers.

-What was the reunion barracks now houses a museum open to the public on the Sunday in May, June, September, and October of each year that the 103rd O.V.I. hosts a pancake breakfast to raise funds for the foundation and museum.
-You can also make an appointment to tour the museum at other times by appointment.
+What once served as the reunion barracks now houses a museum open to the public on the Sunday in May, June, September, and October of each year, when the 103rd O.V.I. hosts a pancake breakfast to raise funds for the foundation and museum.
+You can tour the museum at other times by appointment.

-After seeing a sign a couple of years ago touting a pancake breakfast, I came to the May breakfast, and attending them has become a tradition.
-As the son of a World War 2 veteran and as a former Navy Officer, to me the organization and its members, breakfasts, Camp Week, and grounds are a tribute to those who volunteered and served.
+After seeing a sign touting a pancake breakfast, I came to the May 2015 breakfast, and attending them has become a tradition.
+As the son of a World War II veteran and as a former Navy Officer myself, to me, the organization and its members, breakfasts, Camp Week, and grounds are a tribute to those who volunteered and served.

 What’s Camp Week?
 Every summer, descendants of those who served in the 103rd Ohio Volunteer Infantry reunite at the 103rd OVI grounds in Sheffield Lake to remember those who served and to share stories.

 Camp Week 2017 kicked off with a potluck supper on Saturday night, the traditional turkey dinner Sunday afternoon, and raising and lowering the colors.
-The 8th OVI Company B was encamped.
+Company B of the 8th O.V.I. was encamped.

-Thank you to Nancy Yahraus, Gus, Lou, and the others who welcomed Lucky, my camera, and me.
+Thank you to Nancy Yahraus, Gus, Lou, and the others who welcomed Lucky, my camera, me - and more recently, Manny.